Tell your story through the Good Taste Guide Lens.

 $500–750

 A full content collaboration — a Field Note published on goodtasteguide.com, a photo shoot, co-branded Instagram and Facebook posts, and a newsletter feature linking back to the content.
-Produced in GTG’s editorial voice: specific, local, and honest.
+Produced in GTG’s editorial voice: specific and honest.
 This is the format for businesses with a visual, experiential story to tell.
 Your brand, through a lens this community already trusts.

 Best for: Restaurants, retail, hospitality, and lifestyle brands..